99Mallman/99Mallman.github.io/index.md

 ---
 ### [Percent of Developed Land in Maryland](/MD_Dev_Land/index)
-A change in percent developed land in Maryland between 1973 and 2010.
+Cchange in percent developed land in Maryland between 1973 and 2010.
 Please click on the title for more.
 ![Allman_Percent_Developed_Land_MD](https://user-images.githubusercontent.com/78063176/117906293-a190ce80-b2a2-11eb-830c-8e9cfd51f285.gif)

 ---